bjsdwl/sdcurl/README.md

 # sdcurl
-NOTE: sdsqlite for bjsdwl commlibs library, DO NOT DELETE IT!
+NOTE: sdcurl for bjsdwl commlibs library, DO NOT DELETE IT!